no-name83/ChatGPT-text-and-speech-converter/README.md

 You can do using this program:

 1)You can ask  questions to ChatGPT  and save the responses in any of the formats: "mp3", "aac", "flag", "pcm".
-You can access the audio files from the "output_speech" folder within the project.
+You can access the audio files from the "output_speech" folder within the project.<br />

 2)You can write or copy any text and save it again in any of the following formats: "mp3", "aac", "flag", "pcm".
 You can access the sound files from the "output_speech" folder in the project.